datavisionjs/datavision.js/README.md

 # datavision.js
-An Open-Source JavaScript Library for Data Visualization and Image Processing
+A JavaScript Library for Data Visualization